 Spring 2017 Update: Conditions on April 11 were not appropriate for ignition of the Pingree Hill Prescribed Burn.
 Firefighters will evaluate opportunities for the rest of the week.

-Firefighters are monitoring conditions for an appropriate times to burn this fall.
-Burning has taken place in 2014 and 2015 on this 2,027-acre project.
+Burning has taken place in 2014, 2015 and 2016 on this 2,027-acre project.
 The burn area is located north of Highway 14, east of Rustic.
-Firefighters have successfully completed approximately 400 acres this fall.
+Firefighters have successfully completed approximately 500 acres this of this project..
 Fire managers carefully monitor conditions, including a favorable weather forecast (temperature, wind, precipitation, etc.), fuel moisture, smoke dispersal and staffing.
 Weather is monitored throughout the burn and burning will be halted if conditions fall outside of the required conditions.